liftwizard/liftwizard/docs/src/main/znai/configuration/ConfigLoggingBundle.md

-The `ConfigLoggingBundle` logs the Dropwizard configuration to slf4j at INFO level, by serializing the in-memory configuration object to json.
-It does not echo the contents of the configuration file back.
-The output will contain default values that were not specified in the original configuration file.
-Some other values will be normalized or pretty printed.
+The `ConfigLoggingBundle` logs the Dropwizard configuration using SLF4J.
+It serializes the in-memory configuration object to json and logs that json, not the contents of the original configuration file.
+The output contains default values set by constructors, that were not specified in the original configuration file.

 To turn it on, add `ConfigLoggingBundle` to the list of registered bundles.